salesforce/refocus-real-time/README.md

 ##### Attach the redis pubsub addons
-Attach the redis pubsub addons from the back-end api app into *this* app, e.g. if the redis addon is named "redis-vertical-91027" in the back-end api app, and if the real-time app is "rf-rt-spike" then this command will attach that redis pubsub instance to this application:
+Attach the redis pubsub addons from the back-end api app into *this* app, e.g. if the redis addon is named "redis-randomword-00000" in the back-end api app, and if the real-time app is "my-app-name" then this command will attach that redis pubsub instance to this application:

 ```
-heroku addons:attach redis-vertical-91027 -a rf-rt-spike
+heroku addons:attach redis-randomword-00000 --app my-app-name
 ```

 ## Config Vars in the Real-Time Application